menonothing/menonothing/README.md

 - 👀 I’m interested in just about everything, feel free to reach out
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me linkedin www.linkedin.com/in/adwaith-p-nambiar-a1773330a
+- 📫 How to reach me idk
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ?